Fracking, shale gas and health effects: Research roundup

 Last updated: November 14, 2014

-Hydraulic fracturing — commonly known as “fracking” — has lead to a boom in U.S. energy production, with a number of beneficial effects.
+Hydraulic fracturing — commonly known as “fracking” — has led to a boom in U.S. energy production, with a number of benefits.
 According a 2014 report from the Federal Reserve Bank of Kansas City, in states where natural gas fuels a significantly higher proportion of power plants, average electricity prices have fallen.
 Because natural gas emits far less carbon than coal, fracking can help states meet rules proposed by the EPA in 2013 that limit carbon emissions by power plants.
 Research has also shown that the new rules could financially benefit states — even those that oppose them — by creating new demand for natural gas.

 While lower electricity prices and a potential cut in greenhouse-gas emissions are good things, it’s essential to better understand and weigh the environmental and health effects of fracking.
 The technique requires drilling down through hundreds of feet of rock and then horizontally through shale beds.
 Millions of gallons of sand and chemicals are then pumped down under high pressure to fracture the rock formations, releasing the natural gas.
 But in drilling down to the deposits, wells often pass through aquifers that provide water to communities, plants and wildlife on the surface.
 Leakage of shale gas into water supplies isn’t supposed to happen, but reports indicate otherwise.